panlab-bioinfo/Gap-Aid/README.md

 ## Using Gap-Aid

-*Gap-Aidv1.0* is a binary program under Linux.(Required a GUI or a remote GUI such as X11.)
+*Gap-Aidv1.1* is a binary program under Linux.(Required a GUI or a remote GUI such as X11.)

-Run *Gap-Aidv1.0* Under the Gap-Aid folder
+Run *Gap-Aidv1.1* Under the Gap-Aidv1.1 folder

-Gap-Aidv1.0 compiled by gcc9.4.0,too low gcc version may cause problems.
+Gap-Aidv1.1 compiled by gcc9.4.0,too low gcc version may cause problems.

-*Gap-Aidv1.0.exe* is a binary program under windows.
+*Gap-Aidv1.1.exe* is a binary program under windows.